-Researchers have come up with a new, and more accurate way, to convert dog years to human years.
+Researchers have come up with a new, and more accurate way, to tell how old your dog is compared to human years.
 The formula that many of us are familiar with was based on a simple calculation of one dog year equaling seven human years.

 This new approach to determining a dog's age is a lot more accurate and is based on the actual chemical modifications to a person’s (human or dog) DNA over a lifetime that create an epigenetic clock.

 The Science Behind a Dog's Age

 Dogs and humans, along with many other species undergo a DNA methylation process as they age.
 A team of scientists from the University of California, San Diego who are studying aging and how these clocks differ across species, started their research with dogs.
 “Although humans and dogs diverged early during mammalian evolution dogs share nearly all aspects of their environments with humans.
 These include, critically for these studies, similar levels of health observation and health care intervention.”
 Their assumption is that all dogs, regardless of breed, follow a similar developmental trajectory, with puberty reached at 10 months and dying before 20 years.
 The team focused on Labrador Retrievers, because they were hoping to increase their chances of finding genetic factors associated with ageing by concentrating on just one breed.

 The researchers found “that this function showed strong agreement between the approximate times at which dogs and humans experience common physiological milestones during both development and lifetime aging, i.e. infant, juvenile, adolescent, mature, senior.”
 This translates into a seven-week-old pup equaling that of a nine-month-old child—a time by which deciduous teeth erupt in both pups and babies.
 They did find that dogs and humans do have similar age-related methylation of certain genomic regions, especially during aging in both species.